GitMachines/ckan-vagrant/README.md

 7. Add to following line to `/etc/hosts`:  `192.168.19.97 ckan.lo`
 8. Open [http://ckan.lo](http://ckan.lo) in your browser.

+## Gothas and Warnings

+- Be sure to be running Vagrant 1.3.5, which fixes a bug in the `config.vm.hostname` directive.
+- Note that you need to manually adjust your host computer's `/etc/hosts` file.
+There is no way to automate this in Vagrant (and you probably would not want to anyway becuase it is the host computer's file.)

 ## What You Will See

 On Mac you will be prompted for your password by vagrant to grant permission for the nfs network share.
 Give your account password for your Mac.